top of page

 Medical professional reviewing an echocardiogram of a patient's heart.

-The Importance of Regular Check-ups
+The Importance of Regular Check-ups: Staying Ahead

 Lifestyle Tests: The Non-Clinical Approach

-The Role of Family History and Genetics
+The Role of Family History and Genetics: Know Your Risks

 Your family history plays a critical role in your heart health.
 If heart disease runs in your family, you may be more susceptible, regardless of your test results.
-For example, having a first-degree relative diagnosed with heart disease before age 55 can double your risk.
+For instance, having a first-degree relative diagnosed with heart disease before age 55 can double your risk.

 Preventive Measures: Taking Control of Your Health